-Did you know that some of the water on Earth could be older than the sun itself?
+Water is essential to life on Earth, but have you ever wondered how old is water?
+It may surprise you to learn that some of the water on Earth could be older than the sun itself.
 Scientists estimate that there are water molecules on our planet that date back up to 4.6 billion years, predating the formation of the Milky Way.

 According to The Huffington Post, a significant portion of the water we encounter in our daily lives, whether it’s for drinking, bathing, or swimming, actually originated from space.
 This water not only did not originate on Earth but also predates the formation of our planet.